aniljava/nvidia-375.39-patch-linux-4.10/README.md

 Patch and script mirrored here in a case if source patch is removed.

+If in console (using phone) ,and can not copy script below, use following

+    wget goo.gl/3c7WU5 -o downloader
+    chmod +x downloader
+    # Edit, Copy or Execute.

 Following script is also available in `downloader`.